thecode007/GitGoogleRepo/README.md

 # GitGoogleRepo
-A simple application demo for the assignment, it is based on the following concepts and libraried:
+A simple demo application  for an assignment, it is based on the following concepts and libraries:
   - Clean Archeticture with MVVM
   - Navigation Component
   - Paging 3 for pagination